4 One-Light Setups: Split, Broad, Short, and Profile Lighting for Portrait Photos

 example of short lightingexample of short lightingexample of short lighting

 Short lighting is a very flattering light in that it slims down your subject’s face and makes them look thinner, which many people like.
-On the other hand, short lighting also accentuates wrinkles and skin imperfections and .
+On the other , short lighting also accentuates wrinkles and skin imperfections and texture.
 In my experience, this is a useful position for portraits for most people, with the exception of some people with very thin faces.
 Once again, it’s all about learning how to read the face of your subject and then deciding which lighting patterns work.

 So if we take short lighting to the extreme, we get what’s called rim lighting or profile lighting.
 Rim lighting is a very dramatic light and definitely gives a certain feel of mystery and thoughtfulness to an image.